 Composed of its manager and senior members, the Bylaws Committee advises the AC on revision suggestions to the Chapter Bylaws.
 They also review the bylaws every two years and propose changes, if needed, to ensure they are in agreement with STC governing documents and Chapter practice.

-Byline Editor: Elizabeth Burke
+Byline Editor: Rachel Friend

 Byline, the monthly e-newsletter for STC Chicago, informs the membership about news and events relevant to the Chapter or STC.
 The Byline Committee is responsible for producing the publication and soliciting articles from members and officers.